chaitanya005/hello-world/README.md

 # hello-world
 Hello People!

-I like Python,Android Development with Java(This is me!)
+I worked with Python,Android Development with Java Familiar with AS.
-I made for that.

-Its a hello world repo!!